A Collision Operator for Field-Mediated Interactions in General Relativistic Kinetic Theory: Relativistic temperature

 which applies to particles with non-relativistic speeds in the frame $I'$ (which are thus approximately at rest in $I'$).
-This transformation indicates that if one measures the kinetic temperature $T_{\kappa}$ of a particle ensemble in a moving frame $I$, the observed temperature will increase as $V$ approaches $c$.
+This transformation indicates that if one measures the kinetic temperature $T_{k}$ of a particle ensemble in a moving frame $I$, the observed temperature will increase as $V$ approaches $c$.
 In other words, a moving system appears hotter.

 It is worth noting that the Lorentz transformation \eqref{EP2} is the OA formula \eqref{OA}.
 However, note that the consistency with the velocity addition law is now not put in to question, because the hypothesis $\gamma'\approx 1$ essentially means that the ensemble is at rest in $I'$.
 Hence, \eqref{EP2} only relates the temperature in a rest frame to the temperature in a moving frame, and it cannot be used to transform temperatures between moving frames (with respect to the ensemble at rest).
-We conclude this section by noting that \eqref{EP2} is an approximation of the complete temperature transformation, as relativistic effects due to the finite value of $v_x'/c$ and $\gamma'-1$ have been neglected in \eqref{EP2}.
+We also emphasize that \eqref{EP2} is an approximation of the complete temperature transformation, as relativistic effects due to the finite value of $v_x'/c$ and $\gamma'-1$ have been neglected in \eqref{EP2}.